vivekgautham/vivekgautham.github.io/_posts/2019-12-13-quack-datastructure.md

 - *pop*  - remove an element from the left end of the structure
 - *pull* - remove an element from the right end of the structure

 The great thing about this data structure is that these operations can be elegantly implemented using three stacks (or lists in Python), performing at amortized O(1)time.
-Here we are going to look at the technique of this implementation in Python.
+Here we are going to look at the implementation technique in Python.

 Let's declare a class for Quack in Python.
 The key thing to note here is *total* variable.
-This will let us keep track of elements in the structure.
+This will let us keep track of elements present in the structure.

 ```python
 @dataclass